-If you don’t currently have the Packing & Shipping category on your profile, we encourage you to add it.
+If you don’t currently have the Personal Assistant category on your profile so you can receive Shipping tasks, we encourage you to add it.
 If you already have the category on your profile, open up your Availability, and look out for invitations as they start to roll in.

-New to the Packing & Shipping category, or want a refresher in how to pack and ship with accuracy and finesse?
+New to Shipping, or want a refresher in how to pack and ship with accuracy and finesse?
 We’ve got you covered!

 Suggested Scoping Questions to Ask in the Chat Thread:

 You may have seen our blog article on “Sample Scoping Questions to Ask Before Any Task.”
 If you missed it, check out the questions below.
-The category-specific questions below that top Packing & Shipping Taskers suggested will help you scope any Packing & Shipping task so you can show up prepared to tackle it with ease.
+The specific questions below that top Taskers suggested will help you scope any Shipping task so you can show up prepared to tackle it with ease.